 Many other larger service providers, including healthcare organisations, banks, educational establishments, legal practices and government departments employ quality professionals.

 - Quality Jobs - official jobs board of the CQI

 - Journals, recruitment websites and agencies associated with particular industries or service providers

 Major employers run graduate training programmes, which enable you to learn about all aspects of the organisation and provide experience through projects and other hands-on work.

-Further information is available from CQI Qualifications.
+Further information is available from CQI Training and events.

 Most employers support CPD as it allows you to maintain and develop expertise as well as build networks with colleagues in other locations.
 If you work for a smaller company, you may find that you need to take responsibility for arranging and funding your own development and training.
 Relevant courses and events are run by the:

-Quality managers also need to have a working knowledge of the national and international quality standards that are relevant to the job.
+Once working as a quality manager, you will need to have a working knowledge of the national and international quality standards that are relevant to the job.
 For more information on these see the British Standards Institution (BSI).